conservationtechlab/camml/README.md

     mkdir -p $WORKON_HOME

 You should now be able to create new virtual environments.
-In this README, we'll use one called `camml_training` and we will create it
+In this README, we'll use one called `camml_tflite_training` for the EfficientDet TFLITE training pipeline and one called `camml_yolov8_training` for the YOLOv8 training pipeline and we will create them thusly:

-thusly:
+    mkvirtualenv camml_tflite_training

-    mkvirtualenv camml_training
+    mkvirtualenv camml_yolov8_training

-The environment will be activated after you created it.
-When you want to deactivate it:
+Each environment will be activated after you created it.
+When you want to deactivate a given virtualenv environment:

     deactivate

 And to re-activate it when you need it again:

-    workon camml_training
+    workon camml_tflite_training

 Make sure your environment is deactivated before you set up or activate your Anaconda environments for Megadetector later in the README.